 - Dark chocolate chips: I use 85% cacao chocolate chips by Pascha.

-In a large bowl, whisk the eggs, yogurt, melted butter, stevia, and vanilla.
+In a large bowl, whisk the eggs, Greek yogurt, melted butter, stevia, and vanilla.
 Mix in the almond flour, followed by the protein powder and baking powder.
-Whisk until very smooth.
+Whisk until smooth.

 Fold in the chocolate chips, reserving 24 to sprinkle on the muffins.
-Spoon the batter into the prepared muffin cups, filling them almost full.
+Spoon the batter into foil-lined muffin cups.
 Top each muffin with 4 chocolate chips.

 Recipe FAQs